jqueraltmo/overwitch/README.md

 # Overwitch

-Overwitch is an Overbridge 2 device client for JACK (JACK Audio Connection Kit).
+Overwitch is an Overbridge 1 and 2 device client for JACK (JACK Audio Connection Kit).
 It has been reported to work with PipeWire.

 This project is based on the Overbridge USB reverse engineering done by Stefan Rehm in [dtdump](https://github.com/droelfdroelf/dtdump).